 Good

-There is no published set of destination statistics available in the provided dataset, and the school does not present a quantified Russell Group or Oxbridge pipeline on the pages reviewed.
+There is no published set of destination statistics available and the school does not present a quantified Russell Group or Oxbridge pipeline on the pages reviewed.
 In practice, the school’s approach to “what next” is embedded through programmes rather than numbers.

 Turner 25 is a good example.
 It sets out a five-year entitlement of experiences that include visits to the Science Museum in London, Bletchley Park, coding workshops, peer mentor training, Amnesty International’s Write for Rights, and Sixth Form Futures Fortnight.
 For many families, this matters as much as headline outcomes because it broadens horizons, creates material for college or apprenticeship applications, and helps students see credible routes beyond their immediate area.